Fees for the academic year 2021-2022 are stated below. Checks for fees should be made payable to Skidmore College.

-The college requires all students to be covered by medical insurance.
+The College requires all students to be covered by medical insurance.
 An online waiver/enrollment form must be completed by all students each year prior to August 1.
 The waiver/enrollment form requires students to enroll in the plan or provide proof of alternate coverage.
 Details of this plan will be sent to all students in June, and can be found on the Bursar’s website.

 Books and Supplies

 All residence hall rooms carry the same charge, except when students reside in single accommodations or an on-campus apartment.
-Each student is furnished with a bed, desk, chair, and chest of drawers.
+Each student is provided with a bed, desk, chair, and chest of drawers.
 Bed linens, blankets, and towels must be supplied by the individual.
 Students are responsible for the care and cleaning of their rooms.

 The student rooms in the Hillside, Northwoods, and Sussman Village apartments are similarly furnished.
-Students have the responsibility for the care and cleaning of their rooms and the commonly shared areas of their apartments.
+Students have responsibility for the care and cleaning of their rooms and the commonly shared areas of their apartments.

-Skidmore requires that students accept responsibility for damage done to college property, whether caused by individuals or by groups.
+Skidmore requires that students accept responsibility for damage done to College property, whether caused by individuals or by groups.
 Information on financial responsibility for damages may be found in the “Student Life” section of the Student Handbook.

-The college does not carry fire, theft, or other insurances to cover personal possessions.
+The College does not carry fire, theft, or other insurances to cover personal possessions.
 Such coverage may be included in policies carried by parents.

 Room assignments for returning students are processed during the spring semester.
 Room assignments for entering students are based upon the date the enrollment deposit is received.
 Final confirmation of one’s housing preference will be made after receipt of the first-semester charges.
 Entering students are notified of specific assignments in August.
 Room-change requests, for which there is a $15 service fee, are honored by the Office of Residential Life when possible.